teoks0199/tp/docs/UserGuide.md

 `view-item s/STALL_INDEX i/ITEM_INDEX`

 **Example:**
-You want to view the first item in the first stall.
+You want to view more about Chicken Katsu Curry from Japanese stall.
 <div markdown="block" class="alert alert-white">

-Viewing the first item from the first stall:
+Viewing a specific item from a specific stall:

 1. Type `view-item s/1 i/1` into the _Command Box_.
 1. Press `Enter` to execute.